davisjam/davisjam.github.io/_pages/research.md

 Engineering models and reproducing and extending pipelines are critical aspects of modern data science, and getting them right is a major challenge.

 1. How might provenance be applied to assist data scientists? ([VLDB'20](/files/publications/RupprechtDavisArnoldGurBhagwat-Ursprung-VLDB20.pdf), [SIGMOD'19 demo](/files/publications/RupprechtDavisetal-SIGMOD-Demo-19.pdf))
    - With a team at IBM Research (Almaden), we applied provenance techniques to the data science context.
-Our Ursprung system facilitates pipeline reproduction and extenstion.
+     Our Ursprung system facilitates pipeline reproduction and extension.
 2. What should high-quality machine learning software look like?
    - I work with a [team of students](https://engineering.purdue.edu/VIP/teams/tensorflow) sponsored by Google's [TensorFlow Model Garden](https://blog.tensorflow.org/2020/03/introducing-model-garden-for-tensorflow-2.html) project.
      We are developing high-quality examples of machine learning software in TensorFlow.